quixio/quix-streams/docs/publish.md

 # Writing time-series data

-You write data to Quix using streams in your topic.
+You publish data to Quix using streams in your topic.
 Quix Streams allows you to create new streams, append data to existing streams, organize streams in folders, and add context data to the streams.

-All the necessary code to write data to your Quix Workspace is auto-generated when you create a project using the existing templates.
-In this section, we explain more in-depth how to write data using Quix Streams.
+All the necessary code to publish data to your Quix Workspace is auto-generated when you create a project using the existing templates.
+In this section, we explain more in-depth how to publish data using Quix Streams.

 !!! tip

-	The [Quix Portal](https://portal.platform.quix.ai){target=_blank} offers you easy-to-use, auto-generated examples for reading, writing, and processing data.
+	The [Quix Portal](https://portal.platform.quix.ai) offers you easy-to-use, auto-generated examples for reading, writing, and processing data.
 These examples work directly with your workspace Topics.
 You can deploy these examples in our serverless environment with just a few clicks.
 For a quick test of the capabilities of the library, we recommend starting with those auto-generated examples.

 ## Connect to Quix

-In order to start writing data to Quix you need an instance of the Quix client, `QuixStreamingClient`. .
+In order to start publishing data to Quix you need an instance of the Quix client, `QuixStreamingClient`. .
 This is the entry point where you begin publishing to the topics.

 You can create an instance of `QuixStreamingClient` as shown here: